amir141592/Samurai-Project/projects/filter/README.md

 To see my other packages visit [my npm page](https://www.npmjs.com/~amir141592)

-I have a UI kit which you can see the demo [here](https://amir141592.github.io/Samurai-Project/)
+I have a UI kit.
+[See the demo](https://amir141592.github.io/Atlas-Project/)

 ## Future Plans